Monetization

 Start small

 Avoid doing too much at once — you don’t want to burn yourself out without ever finishing your product.
 If you are a beginner in selling digital products, start with a bite-sized idea rather than an elaborate and time-intensive one.
-For example, create a shorter ebook, a single template, or a small pack of digital art.
-This is your opportunity to learn the process and figure out the kinks.

 3. Set up your online store